 - Drink wisely: Beer has fewer calories per ounce, but wine is served in smaller quantities.
-A four-ounce glass of wine has about 90 calories, and a pint of beer has about 150-160.
-Cocktails can be a relatively low-calorie option, but only if you choose low-calorie or no-calorie mixers like tonic water.
+A four-ounce glass of wine has about 90-95 calories.
+Beer has a range, since light beers are about 100 calories for 12 ounces and craft beers are about 160-180 calories for 12 ounces, which bumps up to about 220 for a full pint.
+There are about 95-100 calories in a typical 1.5 ounce shot of 80-proof (40% alcohol) spirits.
+If you’re having mixed drinks, try to choose low-calorie or no-calorie mixers like seltzer/sparkling water instead of tonic water.
 And nurse your drink; people won’t try to get you a new drink if there’s already one in your hand.

 - Fill your plate: Go through the buffet line and fill a small plate.
-Even completely full, that one small plate will likely contain fewer calories than you’d accumulate with several small trips, especially if you reserve at least one-third to one-half of your plate for vegetables.
+Even completely full, that one small plate will likely contain fewer calories than you’d accumulate with several small trips, especially if you reserve about one-half of your plate for vegetables.

 The Top 5 Things You Shouldn’t Do

 - Don’t go to the party hungry: Having a snack or a small meal before heading out to the party will keep you from gorging yourself.
 The best foods for this snack are high in fiber or low on the glycemic index, because these are the most filling.
-Try whole grains like a vegetable stir fry over whole grain rice, or low-fat cheese on whole grain crackers.
+Think vegetables and hummus rather than cookies.

 - Don’t let stress wear you down: People make poor decisions when we’re tired and stressed out.
 Take a step back and look at the bigger picture of the holiday season.
 Find the days and weeks that will be tough because of schedules, parties, and travel; as well as the days where you can recuperate and pencil in time for yourself.